jedgroev/SGWebsite/lessons/20190521_Snakemake_Tijs_Marc/README.md

 When conda is installed, you can install Snakemake by typing: `conda env create --name snakemake -c bioconda snakemake-minimal`.
 This will install a light version of the :snake: Snakemake tool :snake:.

 :pencil2: :notebook: **Text editor**
+You will need a text editor to create the pipeline master Snakefile for the hands-on session.
 There are many text editors that you can use.
 We recommend:
 - Sublime text: https://www.sublimetext.com/
 - Atom: https://atom.io/

-### Datasets :
+### Datasets
-The best thing is to upload your datasets and all necessary files on a stable archive :open_file_folder: such as [Zenodo](https://zenodo.org/) or on the [UvA Figshare account](https://uvaauas.figshare.com/).
-For Zenodo, there is a Science Park Study Group community :family: that host all Study Group related files: https://zenodo.org/communities/scienceparkstudygroup/.
+There is no need to download anything else.

 ## Lesson outline
 1. Introduction to workflows in bioinformatics (~10min): why do you need them, what is the added value of using them?
-2. Demonstration of a Snakemake pipeline: downloading, running locally and on a remote compute cluster (genseq).
+2. Demonstration of a Snakemake pipeline (~20min): downloading, running locally and on a remote compute cluster (genseq).
-3. Questions and answers!
+3. Questions and answers (~15min)!
 4. Small hands-on session (~15min).

 We will follow this nice and simple tutorial for the lesson: